 Each BPSim configuration is created specifically for and from an existing Business Process, defined in BPMN.
-Therefore you will need to create or import the model on which the configuration is to be based, before you use the Business Process Simulation Artifact.
-As you develop the configuration, you can continue to edit the model; changes are immediately reflected in the configuration.
+Therefore you will need to create or import the BPMN model on which the configuration is to be based, before you use the Business Process Simulation Artifact.